Japan airline ANA skips earnings forecast, dividend amid virus slump

 ANA also said it will not pay a dividend this year.

-The airline has cut international passenger flights by nine- tenths and domestic services by 70% as the coronavirus outbreak and related travel restrictions slash demand for seats on its planes.
+The airline has cut international passenger flights by 90% and domestic services by 70% as the coronavirus outbreak and related travel restrictions slash demand for seats on its planes.

 ANA, which before the pandemic had expected operating profit of 140 billion yen ($1.31 billion) for the business year that ended on March 31, posted a 61 billion yen operating profit for the year, 63% less than a year ago.